CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

     add the tag `remove_output` to the cell.
 The `mkdocs.ynml` specifies that this tag is used to hide cell outputs.

-!!! info "CSV ending on a new line"
-    In is important to end the `.csv` file with a new line, otherwise the last line might be ignored.

 ## Code reference